aysmedia/whmdw/README.md

 6. If you want to see the progress on the data warehouse build you can flip back to the original window and hit refresh

 7. Depending on how much information you have on your server it may take a few minutes for the build to complete

+8. Since the WHM Data Warehouse project is in its infancy, we have not yet built an authentication system into the software.
+Because of this we highly recommend that you setup your own method of authentication on the installation folder, such as HTTP Authentication (http://en.wikipedia.org/wiki/Basic_access_authentication).

 # Installation (Optional)